 Top Things To Do

 You’ll find powdery white sands and impossibly blue waters at this beach!
 It’s a popular one, with a resort and shops and such behind you and chairs and cabanas you can rent out for the day.
-It's one of the most popular beaches in Punta Cana.
+It's one of the most popular beaches in Punta Cana, meaning it's easy to find activities to book right there on the beach, but it can get crowded with all the tourists.

 This beach is a swimmer’s beach, with long stretches of white sand and blue, calm waters.
-You’ll find lots of families with kids splashing in the quiet waves. .
-At first, it looks like a resort owned beach, but you can get public access if you enter at the Ocean Blue & Sand Service Entrance.
+You’ll find lots of families with kids splashing in the quiet waves.
+At first, it looks like a resort-owned beach, but you can get public access if you take the Ocean Blue & Sand Service Entrance.

 Punta Cana Princess Beach